rhdhorchestrator/rhdhorchestrator.github.io/content/1.4/docs/installation/disconnected.md

 ## Images for a disconnected environment
 The following images need to be added to the image registry:

+> **Recommendation:**
+> When fetching the list of required images, ensure that you are using the latest version of the bundle operator when appropriate.
+This helps avoid missing or outdated image references.

 ### RHDH Operator:
 ```
 registry.redhat.io/rhdh/rhdh-rhel9-operator@sha256:ae5b52c1b35e82f3c564402e367a2a2028e16806867bba0868643089ba7ed223